-The research paper should have the following sections:
+The research proposal should have the following sections:

-- Abstract a summary of your paper and its structure in approximately 150 words. - Introduction including clarification and exposition of the central question, important subsidiary questions, and general framing for the reader.

-- Literature review summarizing and synthesizing the main findings of at least 8 studies that have been done on your topic or a related one.
+- Abstract a summary of your paper and your proposed study in approximately 150 words. - Introduction including clarification and exposition of the central question, important subsidiary questions, and general framing for the reader. - Literature review summarizing and synthesizing the main findings of at least 4 studies that have been done on your topic or a related one.
 What do these studies have to say about your research question?
-How do these studies use/test criminological theories we have engaged in class? - Conclusion Overall, what do these studies conclude about your research question?
-What questions remain unanswered?
-How might future research study these remaining questions? - References all citations (including in-text) should be in ASA format. - Purdue OWL ASA In-Text Citation Guide - Purdue OWL ASA References Page Formatting
+What research designs did these studies use to answer the question of interest? - Research Design The bulk of your paper, where you present your proposed study.
+Research Design?
+Data?
+Sampling strategy?
+Analytical strategy?
+Ethical considerations?
+Causal inference? - Conclusion Overall, what do expect to find if you carried out your study?
+What questions may remain unanswered?
+What would the societal or policy implications of your research be?
+What are the potential strengths and weaknesses of your design? - References all citations (including in-text) should be in ASA format. - Purdue OWL ASA In-Text Citation Guide - Purdue OWL ASA References Page Formatting

-Each topic will be chosen, and approved, in consultation with me and I will help guide you towards relevant research and ideas throughout the semester.
+Each proposal will be chosen, and approved, in consultation with me, and I will help guide you towards relevant research questions and ideas throughout the semester.
 We will work together to learn how to find relevant research articles and how to read and digest them.
 Google Scholar and the Bush Library Website will be integral sources for finding relevant theoretical and empirical scholarship.
 We will discuss how to use these tools and strategies for searching in class, as well as how to identify quality primary and secondary sources.